kuzzleio/sdk-javascript/README.md

 #### Hate callbacks & love promises ?

 There are promise-based methods for all Kuzzle method allowing a callback.
-Just suffix those methods with ```Async```.
+Just suffix those methods with ```Promise```.

 Here is the above example, using promises: